for injection, for intravenous use

 - if you experience any numbness or tingling, or

 - if you have had a seizure.

 - have recently received or are scheduled to receive a vaccine.
-Adults and children taking INFLECTRA should not receive live vaccines (for example, the Bacille Calmette-Guerin [BCG] vaccine) or treatment with a weakened bacteria (such as BCG for bladder cancer).
-Children should have all of their vaccines brought up to date before starting treatment with INFLECTRA.
+Adults and children receiving INFLECTRA should not receive live vaccines (for example, the Bacille Calmette-Guérin [BCG] vaccine) or treatment with a weakened bacteria (such as BCG for bladder cancer).
+Adults and children should have all of their vaccines brought up to date before starting treatment with INFLECTRA.

 |How should I receive INFLECTRA?|

 - You will be given INFLECTRA through a needle placed in a vein (IV or intravenous infusion) in your arm.